makrai/notes/frege892-sinn-bedeut.md

-It is clear that noun clauses with `who` or `what` and adverbial clauses with `where,` `when,` `wherever,` `whenever` are often to be interpreted as having the sense of conditional clauses, e.g. `who touches pitch, defiles himself.'
+It is clear that noun clauses with `who` or `what` and adverbial clauses with `where,` `when,` `wherever,` `whenever` are often to be interpreted as having the sense of conditional clauses, e.g. _who touches pitch, defiles himself._

 Adjective clauses can also take the place of conditional clauses.
-Thus the sense of the sentence previously used can be given in the form `The square of a number which is less than 1 and greater than 0 is less than 1 and greater than 0.'
+Thus the sense of the sentence previously used can be given in the form _The square of a number which is less than 1 and greater than 0 is less than 1 and greater than 0._

 The situation is quite different if the common component of the two clauses is designated by a proper name.
 In the sentence: